-Here are 12 Delicious Spring Recipes to cook right now- featuring beautiful fresh asparagus, spring peas, fennel, spring mushrooms, new potatoes, tarragon, dill, strawberries and rhubarb!
+Here are some vibrant, healthy Spring Recipes to cook right now- featuring beautiful fresh asparagus, tender greens, spring peas, fennel, spring mushrooms, new potatoes, tarragon, dill, strawberries and rhubarb!
 Let’s get cooking and celebrate this beautiful season together!

 Spring Pea Pasta with truffle oil, lemon and mint can be served warm as an entree or chilled as a salad.
 Goat cheese can be added for extra richness, although it’s not needed.
 The pea tendrils are a bonus – if you can find them, use them, but if not, don’t sweat it.
 Toss in a little baby spinach or arugula if you like.
 The truffle oil however is absolutely worth the splurge and makes this dish special.
 Together with the fresh peas, lemon and mint, it’s one of my favorite combinations.

 If you haven’t tried this soup yet, you need to!
 Spring Asparagus Fennel Soup with Tarragon is such a wonderful combination of flavors, it will delight you.
 The fennel and tarragon give the asparagus an unusual, and unexpected twist.
 The soup is lightened up and made “creamy” with potatoes and a little sour cream, so it’s not overly rich, rather, just rich enough.
 The fennel oil elevates it to another level.
 It is not absolutely essential, but it is really really tasty.
 I’m head over heals with this soup.
 I think you will be too.

 Spring Asparagus Salad with Israeli Couscous, roasted asparagus, kalamata olives, pine nuts, feta, lemon zest and mint with a lemony dressing.

 Spring Goddess Sandwich with herby chickpea salad, crunchy carrots & radishes, cucumber, avocado and sprouts.
 Vegan and Gluten-free adaptable!